v0d1ch/serviette/README.md

 }
 ````

-If `format` is set to 1 you will get raw sql string back:
+If `format` is set to 1 you will get json response:

 ````
-SELECT users join addresses on userid = users.id join posts on userid = users.id where users.id > 1
+{"response":"SELECT users join addresses on userid = users.id  join posts on userid = users.id   where users.id > 1","warnings":"","errors":""}
 ````

 ### Work in progress